Propane / Heating Oil / HVAC Services

 Finally, note the age of your water heater, as it is a major contributor to unit failure and leakage.
 The older a unit is, the more likely it will need full-on repairs or potentially replacing.

-On average, water heaters last from 8-13 years.
+On average, hot water heaters last from 8-13 years.
 Well-maintained water heaters can last longer, potentially doubling that lifespan.
 Water heaters often have their ages included in them, but not always in the same place.
 It is important to keep the age of your water heater in mind and decide when would be a good time to replace your water heater.

 What to do if your water heater is leaking.

-leak of a single drip can cost $35 a year and will waste nearly 1,660 gallons of water.
+A leak of a single drip can cost $35 a year and will waste nearly 1,660 gallons of water.
 If you have a leak that drips once per second, you'll waste 8.64 gallons of water per day, over 3,150 gallons of water per year.

-Where to go for water heater repairs and services.
+Where to go for water heater repairs and services?

+If your water heater is leaking, then leave it to the professionals at Petro Home Services for repairs.
+We're equipped for repairing water heaters both big and small.
+Petro services communities throughout the Mid-Atlantic and Northeast.
 Our team of experts is ready to help you 24/7, to help get your home back in working order.

 If you have additional questions, contact Petro for sales at 888.735.5651 and services at 800.645.4328.
 We perform water heater repairs, water heater services, and replace and reinstall new water heaters.